 Full growth is achieved at around 16 weeks (4 months).
 That is the point at which you’ll see the full effect of Latisse® – that is, the maximum result you’ll get from it.
 Though, some report that full growth comes at 2 months.
 It all depends on the person.
 However, you should not stop using it daily until you’ve reached the 16 week (4 month) mark.

-After the initial 4 months of usage, some people reduce their treatments to twice a week, just to maintain results.
-And that works fine for some.
-However, each person will react differently to the bimatoprost in Latisse®.
-So the frequency you’ll need after the initial 16 week period will be case-specific.
+Each person will react differently to the bimatoprost in Latisse®.
+So the frequency of applications you’ll need after the initial 16 week period will be case-specific.
 You are welcome to work with our skin clinic’s doctor, to determine what’s best for you.

 Latisse® will not grow more hair any quicker by adding more solution to each treatment.
 It is meant to be used a little bit at a time, in a steady, regular way.
 If you accidentally miss a treatment, just pick up where you left off, with the normal dose.
 Don’t try to add double the amount of liquid on your next application, for instance.